-- Original Equipment Manufacturer deal with Canadian group Dectro - Partnership agreement with franchise network Radical Epil - Major distribution contracts signed in the second half of 2011 - Export sales to high potential markets - Cavifast commercial launch
+- Original Equipment Manufacturer deal with Canadian group - Partnership agreement with growing franchise network - Major distribution contracts signed in the second half of 2011 - Export sales to high potential markets - Cavifast commercial launch

-2.2.1 Original Equipment Manufacturer deal with Canadian group Dectro
+2.2.1 Original Equipment Manufacturer deal with leading Canadian group

-This deal, signed in 2010, but only starting to deliver results in 2011, has Lux providing white-label Intense Pulsed Light devices to the Canadian aesthetics device specialist Dectro International.
-Dectro then brands the devices under its own brand names and uses its established global distribution networks to sell the devices alongside a broad range of electrolysis, micro-dermoabrasion, radiofrequency, oxygen therapy, luminotherapy, ultrasound therapy, other devices, management software and salon furniture sold to its customer bases of aestheticians, spas and clinics.
+This deal, signed in 2010, but only starting to deliver results in 2011, has Lux providing white-label Intense Pulsed Light devices to a Canadian aesthetics device specialist.
+This company then brands the devices under its own brand names and uses its established global distribution networks to sell the devices alongside a broad range of electrolysis, microdermoabrasion, radiofrequency, oxygen therapy, luminotherapy, ultrasound therapy, other devices, management software and salon furniture sold to its customer bases of aestheticians, spas and clinics.

-Dectro International, an acknowledged expert in the aesthetic device segment, has clearly seen the significant benefits of Lux's technological development and innovation and wants to benefit from this to develop its own business.
+The Canadian company, an acknowledged expert in the aesthetic device segment, has clearly seen the significant benefits of Lux's technological development and innovation and wants to benefit from this to develop its own business.